telerik/reporting-docs/knowledge-base/modify-html5-viewer-area-width-through-kendo-splitter.md

 	</tr>
 	<tr>
 		<td>Report Viewer</td>
-		<td>all Html5 Report Viewers</td>
+		<td>All Html5 Report Viewers</td>
 	</tr>
 </table>

 ## Description
-Sometimes it may be necessary to increase/decrease the width of the Document Map and Parameters Area inside report viewer.
+Sometimes it may be necessary to increase/decrease the default width of the _Document Map_ and _Parameters_ Area inside report viewer on initial load.

 ## Solution
- In the Telerik Html5 Report Viewer, we have added Kendo splitter for its template areas.
+In the Telerik Html5 Report Viewer, we have added Kendo splitter to control the sizes of the viewer's areas.
 This enables the end-user to resize them using the pointing device.
 By default _Document Map_ and _Parameter_ areas have width _210px_.
-This value is not configurable in our Html5 Viewers.
-As the Telerik Report Viewer uses Kendo UI widgets for its templates, the user could change the UI as desired through the corresponding Kendo widget settings and options.
+This default/initial value is not configurable in our Html5 Viewers.
+As the Telerik Report Viewer uses Kendo UI widgets, the user could change the UI as desired through the corresponding Kendo widget settings and options.

 To modify the _Document Map_ or _Parameter_ area width you may include the following code in the [renderingEnd](../html5-report-viewer-reportviewer-events-renderingend) or [pageReady](../html5-report-viewer-reportviewer-events-pageready) event of the viewer :